Anassatti/AppiumFramework/README.md

 # MobileAutomation_using_Appium Framework
-This repo is about mobile automation(Andriod) testing using Appium
+This repo is for building a complete test automation solution for mobile app(Andriod) using Appium

 **Technologies**